-- Sunroom DO REQUIRE building permits.
+- Sunrooms do require building permits.
 In most communities, even the smallest sunroom, kit or custom built, will require a building permit in order to construct it.

-- Your sunrooms may need a foundation.
+- Your sunrooms might need a foundation.
 Foundation requirements are as varied as the localities where these codes apply.
-Generally, you will need a proper building foundation for your site-built sunroom, although pre-fab sunroom kits can sometimes be assembled onto existing patio slabs or decks.
+Generally, you will need a proper building foundation for your site-built sunroom, although prefab sunroom kits can sometimes be assembled onto existing patio slabs or decks.

 - TEMO Sunrooms: Beginning in 1967 with founder Nino Vitale, TEMO has been making sunrooms, screen rooms, and patio covers ever since.
 Now located in Clinton Township, Michigan, TEMO has expanded to basements/additions and pergolas.
-TEMO sunrooms are installed in 1 to 2 days.
+TEMO sunrooms are installed in one to two days.

-- Patio Enclosures: Based in Macedonia, OH, Patio Enclosures has been making sunrooms since 1966.
+- Patio Enclosures: Based in Macedonia, Ohio, Patio Enclosures has been making sunrooms since 1966.
 In addition, the company makes solariums, screen rooms, sunroom blinds and shades, and sunroom furniture.

-- Florian: Based in Georgetown, SC, Florian makes a variety of upper-end sunroom kits, along with greenhouses and conservatories.
+- Florian: Based in Georgetown, South Carolina, Florian makes a variety of upper-end sunroom kits, along with greenhouses and conservatories.

-- Colorado Sunroom and Window: Based in Denver, CO, Colorado Sunroom and Windows makes sunroom kits in a variety of styles, and quotes prices based on your specifications.
+- Colorado Sunroom and Window: Based in Denver, Colorado, Colorado Sunroom and Windows makes sunroom kits in a variety of styles, and quotes prices based on your specifications.